-Music is considered to be a very important aspect of learning and life at Windsor and it operates within the Technology and Arts Faculty alongside Art, Graphics and Product Design.
+Music is considered to be a very important aspect of learning and life at Windsor and it operates within the Technology and Arts Faculty alongside Art and Drama.

 We are an extremely busy and committed department who believe that ‘music is for all’ regardless of age, gender, ability and interests.
 We believe that Music offers unparalleled opportunities for the development of imagination, sensitivity, inventiveness and essential elements that make up a balanced curriculum.